kestsaurav21/bg-erase/README.md

-# AI Background Removal SaaS App
+# BG-Erasee (AI Background Removal SaaS App)

-A Full Stack SaaS application that allows users to remove image backgrounds using AI technology.
+A Full-stack SaaS application that allows users to remove image backgrounds using AI technology.
 Built with **ReactJS** on the frontend and **Clerk** for secure authentication and user management.

 ## Table of Contents
 - [Live Demo](#live-demo)